th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/auto-install-script/auto-installation.md

 ## 5. Additional Settings
 Your raspberry is now setup for using rhasspy.
-Please setup a [wakeword](/pages/installation/manual/configuration.html#3-wake-word) and install scripts or create some at [nodered](/pages/knowledge/node-red).
+Please setup a [wakeword](/pages/installation/manual/configuration.html#3-wake-word) and install skills or create some at [nodered](/pages/knowledge/node-red).

-You can find node on this adress: `<ip of raspberry>:1880`
+You can find node-red on this adress: `<ip of raspberry>:1880`

+## Finish!

+Congratulations!
+Finished the installation of rhasspy!
+Git